Facelift Surgery in Sydney

 Types of Facelift

-Facelift surgery generally has an extremely high satisfaction rate.
-It is important to see a surgeon who has experiencing in performing all types of facelift so that the very best and most appropriate procedure can be planned for you.
+What are the Satisfaction Rates of Facelift Surgery?Facelift surgery generally has an extremely high satisfaction rate.
+It is important to see a surgeon who has experience in performing all types of facelift so that the very best and most appropriate procedure can be planned for you.

-The deep plane facelift technique focuses on the deeper facial structure and ensures there is no unnatural tightening or pulling of the facial skin that used to typify older style facelift techniques.
+Dr Roth specialises in the Vertical Platysmal Advancement or Deep Plane Facelift.
+Benefits of this technique include a natural and longer lasting result with minimal to no pain after surgery, only mild discomfort and a recuperation time of approximately two weeks, after which one can resume a “public life”.
+The Deep Plane Facelift technique focuses on the deeper facial structure and ensures there is no unnatural tightening or pulling of the facial skin that used to typify older style facelift techniques.
 The deep plane facelift has won the devotion of patients and acclaim from the plastic surgery community.

 Ageing can produce marked changes in the neck.
 A neck lift is essentially part of the facelift.
 Gravity has caused the tissues of the face and neck to have dropped as a single unit.
 A deep plane facelift will appropriately reposition these tissues using the platysma muscle as a sling.

-When you are ready to discuss your facelift further, the next step is a consultation.
+What Should I Expect at the Initial Consultation?When you are ready to discuss your facelift further, the next step is a consultation.
 This is typically a 45 to 90 minute appointment where Dr Roth will carefully listen to your concerns.
 He will then examine your facial skin and soft tissues to assess the effects of ageing.
 Dr Roth will then explain what components of the surgery are necessary in your case and where the incisions will be placed (typically hidden in skin folds and in the hairline).

 What are Dr Roth’s Credentials in Facelift Surgery?